The Cold Heart: Summary

 When one day a small, old man drops in and asks for something to drink, Lisbeth, thinking nobody is watching her, offers him wine and bread.
 The man thanks her and says that such a good heart will be rewarded.
 At this very moment Peter returns.
 Beside himself with rage, he strikes Lisbeth with the wooden handle of a whip and she dies immediately.
 When Peter sees his dead wife, he instantly regrets it.
 The old man reveals himself to be the glass-imp and replies that Peter had trampled the most beautiful flower of the Black Forest.
 Peter puts the blame on the glass-imp, who turns into a monster out of blind rage.

-For the sake of Peter's dead wife, who helped him, he gave Peter eight days to think over his own life.
-Peter sleeps badly and hears voices which tell him to “get a warmer heart”.
+For the sake of Peter's dead wife, who helped him, he gives Peter eight days to think over his own life.
+Peter sleeps badly and hears voices which tell him to "get a warmer heart".
 He lies to the people who miss Lisbeth by telling them his wife suddenly went travelling.
 The incidents further make him think about his own death.
 Finally, he goes into the woods and calls for the little glass-imp because he still has one wish left.
-He wants his heart back, but the “Schatzhauser” cannot help him, because the deal “money for a heart” was not made with him.
+He wants his heart back, but the "Schatzhauser" cannot help him, because the deal "money for a heart" was not made with him.
 Instead he tells him how to trick the Dutch-Mike.
 Peter visits Dutch-Mike for the third time and claims that he has betrayed him because it was not a heart of stone he had implanted in him.
-Dutch-Mike wants to prove the opposite and “as a test” replaces the stone with Peter's real heart.
+Dutch-Mike wants to prove the opposite and "as a test" replaces the stone with Peter's real heart.
 Then Peter takes out a cross made of glass, which he had received from the little glass-imp, and offers it to Dutch-Mike.
-This keeps the now furious Dutch-Mike away from him so that the can flee to the little glass-imp's place.
+This keeps the now furious Dutch-Mike away from him so that he can flee to the little glass-imp's place.
 Now he regrets how his life turned out, but the little glass-imp reunites him with his mother and Lisbeth, who had come back to life.
-From now on, on the little glass-imp’s advice, he becomes a hard-working charcoal burner and even without money enjoys a good reputation.
+From now on, on the little glass-imp's advice, he becomes a hard-working charcoal burner and even without money enjoys a good reputation.
 To congratulate him on the birth of his son the little glass-imp gives Peter a present, four rolls of thalers, marking the little glass-imp as the godparent of his son.

+Development

+Hauff used Washington Irving's short story "The Devil and Tom Walker" as his source for the second part of this tale, retelling the story as if it were a traditional legend from the Black Forest.